tarantool/ansible-cartridge/doc/backups.md

 ```

-On the remote machines, backups are placed in `/opt/backups/` directory,
+On the remote machines, backups are placed in `/opt/backups/` directory.

-These variables are set for each instance:
+On each instance the following variables will be set:

 ```json
 instance-1: {